Should You Redesign With PVC or Composite Decking

 While it is true that composite decks don’t rot, if you want your deck to last a long time, then always choose high-quality composite.
 Also, don’t forget to care for it the right way.
 Composite isn’t invincible; it’s just way more durable than wood.

 PVC Decking Material PVC (Polyvinyl chloride) decking is all plastic and thus does not consist of any wood fibers.
 Since it doesn’t contain any wood filler, it is, therefore, more costly than composite.
-However, for many, the benefits justify the increased cost.
+However, for many, the benefits justify the increased deck installation cost.

 The material is highly durable and recyclable.
 Unlike wood, it won’t stain, fade, or rot.
 Therefore it is a good investment if you want your deck to last with little maintenance.
 A redesign with PVC will look just like new after many years if the right materials are used.